alexebird/beamng-aipacenotes-mod/docs/index.md

 1. Install the latest release of RaceLink from [https://github.com/alexebird/racelink/releases](https://github.com/alexebird/racelink/releases){:target="_blank"}.

    _RaceLink is a desktop app that powers the mod.
-It generates audio files for from pacenote text and provides optional voice recording._
+It generates audio files from pacenote text and provides optional voice recording._

    ![RaceLink](./img/racelink1.png)